 There are many different treatments in the toolbox.
-Therapist can use postural re-educating, various exercises, manual therapy (massage, soft tissue release, manipulations, mobilizations), and various techniques to relive pain like TENS (Transcutaneous electrical stimulation).
-Usually those interventions are more than enough to relive the pain and other symptoms in the cervical region.
-The invasive treatments are reserved for more complicated situation when there is very intense and persistent level of pain.
+The therapist can use postural re-educating, various exercises, manual therapy (massage, soft tissue release, manipulations, mobilizations), and various techniques to relieve pain like TENS (Transcutaneous electrical stimulation).
+Usually, those interventions are more than enough to relive the pain and other symptoms in the cervical region.
+The invasive treatments are reserved for a more complicated situation when there is very intense and persistent level of pain.
 When treating the common pain or when there is psychosocial factor one should steer clear of the invasive therapy during treatment.

 Exercise Therapy for neck

-There is advantage in using exercise when treating neck pain, this effect is only increase when combining exercise with manual therapy.
+There is an advantage in using exercise when treating neck pain, this effect is only increased when combining exercise with manual therapy.

 When prescribing exercise, the therapist would take into account various consideration including patient assessment information in choosing exercise and their intensity.
-Number of different types of exercises are used when restoring patient dealing with neck pain.
-The therapist will use exercise to restore range on motion, muscle activity and function of neck.
+A number of different types of exercises are used when restoring patient dealing with neck pain.
+The therapist will use exercise to restore range of motion, muscle activity and function of a neck.

-The main purpose of exercise in therapy is to regain proper muscle control, function and character of movement.
-The patient should be challenged just in the right way to obtain the necessary control without increasing the pain, because pain can be delay the learning process.
-The exercise should always be based on the initial client assessment and will usually involve more than one group on muscles.
+The main purpose of the exercise in therapy is to regain proper muscle control, function, and character of the movement.
+The patient should be challenged just in the right way to obtain the necessary control without increasing the pain because pain can delay the learning process.
+The exercise should always be based on the initial client assessment and will usually involve more than one group of muscles.